As entrances go, the government’s introduction of a price cap on default tariffs has certainly had a decent build-up (see analysis, p6).

 Yet how it will ultimately impact consumer behaviour as measured by switching remains to be seen, since the numbers released for November put 2018 on track to break 2017’s 5.5 million record.

 It’s hard to miss the irony of the timing on all this.
-An energy price cap has been threatened and debated for years, and just before as it’s finally implemented the market records its highest ever figures on customer engagement.
+An energy price cap has been threatened and debated for years, and just before it’s finally implemented the market records its highest ever figures on customer engagement.

 Who could have predicted it?